top of page

 VEGETABLES: all types including dark green, red, orange, beans, peas, lentils, starchy, and others (healthier: raw, steamed, grilled, broiled)

-PROTEIN preferred lean
+preferred lean

 PLANT PROTEIN

-Pulses (beans, peas, lentils) are seeds inside protective pods of legumes and count as both a vegetable and a protein.
+Pulses (beans, peas, lentils) are seeds inside protective pods of legumes and count as both a vegetable and a protein

 ANIMAL PROTEIN